Top 10 Ways to Restore Your Marriage

 First, be clear about your own needs in the marriage.
 It comes back to communication.
 Be clear first for yourself, about what you want and need out of a relationship.
 Then, convey that information to your spouse.
 How can she know what you like, if you don't tell her?
 How can he know what you want, if you don't ask him?

 And remember, you are in charge of your own happiness.
 Having a walking partner through life is a beautiful gift.
-But the responsibility for your happiness and fulfillment ultimately rests on your shoulders.
+But the responsibility for your happiness and fulfillment ultimately rests on your own shoulders.
 Release your expectations and you will release your suffering.
 While you may have preferences and desires, don't allow them to dictate whether you will be happy.

 Speak your truth.
 You owe it to yourself and to your spouse to be honest, straightforward and clear.
 Once you have clearly communicated your expectations and desires, then you can work together to meet each other's needs.
 Again, while you can have hopes and desires for your relationship and for your partner, don't attach your own peace of mind to a particular outcome.
 Allow space for your partner to exist as an individual, and allow yourself to grow.
 When conflict arises, meet it with calmness and balance.
 Don't strive to get your own way, instead seek a peaceful resolution that will help you both feel understood.

-Once the two of you are on the same page with each other, you can work to meet your family's needs.
+Once the two of you are on the same page, you can work to meet your family's needs.
 Issues with children will always arise.
 Issues in your marriage will always arise.
 When you begin from a place of mutual understanding and agreement, it becomes easier to navigate the treacherous waters of life with another person.
 Marriage is not easy.
 Life itself is not easy.
 You have chosen to walk with this person, and certainly issues will arise.
 Remember that you love him.
 Remember that you love her.
 Remember that nothing is so great that it can't be worked through and resolved.

 Conflict should be resolved as your partner reveals their feelings and needs.
 As soon as an issue arises, deal with it.
 Withdrawing into yourself creates fear, confusion, and more misunderstanding.
 Stand firm, face your spouses needs and work toward restoring intimacy.
 It seems uncomfortable, but facing the beast head on, and genuinely working to resolve the issues will lead to deeper understanding for both of you.